YTasheva/CyberNet-Detective/README.md

 - This repository is about creating an interactive front-end application called CyberNet Detective.
 The functionality of the app is to track an IP address and Reverse call lookup.
 This is our first group project for our web development program.

-- The cyber security APIs we've used helped us create 'Call Tracker' and 'IP Tracker' which provide easy access to an extensive data from reputable sources such as public records information, government database and Satellite(SAT) data.
+- The cyber security APIs we've used helped us create 'Call Tracker' and 'IP Tracker' which provide easy access to extensive data from reputable sources such as public records information, government databases and Satellite(SAT) data.

-  - The 'IP Tracker' shows visitors if they are using IPv4 or IPv6 address if one is detected.
+  - The 'IP Tracker' shows visitors if they are using an IPv4 or IPv6 address if one is detected.

   - IP location is a powerful advertising tool for online businesses as it can help analyse customer behaviour and show relevant advertisements based on customer preferences.